BEREA, Ohio — “What are you going to do with the things that distract you?”

 His was one of a number of stops in the day-long Teen Driving ROADeo event, hosted by UH Rainbow Babies & Children's Hospital alongside the Berea Police Department and Impact Teen Drivers.
 The event was designed to give students hands-on safe driving skills, from how to change a tire to understanding the dangers of distracted driving.

-On a screen, Brock showed the group a video of a 17-year-old high school junior named Sydnee, who died in 2013 in a distracted driving crash on the east side of Columbus.
-In the video, the passenger in her car said he felt the car jerk, and when he looked up, he saw Sydnee had her phone in her hand, before the car went off the road.
+On a screen, Dietrich showed the group a video about a 17-year-old high school junior named Sydnee who died in 2013 in a distracted driving crash on the east side of Columbus.
+In the video, a young man who was a passenger in the car shares how he felt a sudden jerk, looking up to see Sydnee holding her phone in her hand.
+Moments later, the car went off the road.
 While the two passengers in the car survived, Sydnee did not.

 “I am confident that if she had not been distracted by her phone or she had put on her seatbelt, if either of those two things were different, she would be alive today,” Dietrich said.